Hi! You got hacked for the Hackathon! Tell me if you’re OK with it…

 And they love so much the game that they wanted you to know and they write you some words.
 It's in french but it saies something like this :

 "Dear creator of Run, Die and Repeat.
 Les kids of Albert Camus School find that your game is awesome.
 We want to thank for creating it.
 Good luck for the future.

 signed : the pupils of the Albert Camus School in Villeurbanne"

 any update on Corruption of the black hearted??

 I'm glad you and your friends enjoyed my game so much.
 I've checked out your Youtube channel; I don't speak any French, but your good vibes have made my day.
 Also, thanks to Lucas-C for the French translation, which has opened the game to a wider audience.

-This game understand the true essence of what is a RPG is: Improvisation, Randomness and a lot of laugh and fun with friends!
+This game understands the true essence of what a RPG is: Improvisation, Randomness and a lot of laugh and fun with friends!

 We used this game to make a lot of our friends discover RPGs because it is light, with no setup nor rules to understand.

 I have been working on a dozen short scenarios for Run.
 Die.
 Repeat. in the pas weeks, and I have submitted some game sessions for 4 of them at this week-end online French CyberConvention, on Sunday afternoon : http://www.cyberconv1.com/